 President’s power to suspend a minister scrutinised by ConCourt

-The president may appoint and dismiss, but nothing in between, argues the MK Party in court on Wednesday
+President may appoint and dismiss but nothing in between, argues MK Party

 30 July 2025 - 20:03